basak/glacier-cli/README.md

 Installation
 ------------
-Check out the glacier branch of boto from Github (this branch is not released yet and is still under heavy development).
+Check out the [glacier branch of boto][glacier branch of boto] from Github (this branch is not released yet and is still under heavy development).

 Create a symlink `boto` in the same directory as `glacier.py` to point to the `boto` directory in the glacier branch.
 Then you can run `glacier.py` directly, or symlink `/usr/local/bin/glacier` to it to make it generally available.

 I'll package this up properly when boto's glacier support is released.

+[glacier branch of boto]: https://github.com/boto/boto/tree/glacier

+### Example

+    git clone -b glacier git://github.com/boto/boto.git
+    git clone git://github.com/basak/glacier-cli.git
+    ln -s ../boto/boto glacier-cli/boto

+Then either, for all users:

+    sudo ln -s $PWD/glacier-cli/glacier.py /usr/local/bin/glacier

+or for just yourself, if you have `~/bin` in your path:

+    ln -s $PWD/glacier-cli/glacier.py ~/bin/glacier

 Integration with git-annex
 --------------------------